rs3lab/TCLocks/docs/artifact.md

 Start qemu with script under `TCLocks/scripts/run-vm.sh`.

 The command starts a virtual machine with 128G of memory and 8 NUMA sockets each equipped with 28 cores, results in 224 cores in total.
+**Adjust the number of cores and sockets based on the host machine.**
+Its preferable to have the same configuration as the host machine.
-Please adjust the numbers and path to the vm image for your environment.
+Update the path to the vm image for your environment.
 The script opens port `4444` for ssh and `5555` for qmp.

 The guest will be start with default `5.14.16-stock` kernel.

-The provided disk image contains one 30GB partition holding Ubuntu 20.04 and one 20GB partition for experiments.
+The provided disk image contains one 50GB partition holding Ubuntu 20.04 and TCLocks repo.
 There is single user `ubuntu` with password `ubuntu`, who has sudo power.
 Use port 4444 to ssh into the machine.